If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Full Maps

-Before fighting Gannon, Zelda must defeat every boss again with the exception of Ursore, the boss of the Shrine of Strength.
-There were plans for a rematch at some point, though, as a map representing the Shrine exists with the other rematch maps.
-Nothing is loaded with it, however.
+Before fighting Gannon, Zelda must rematch every boss with the exception of Ursore, the keeper of the Shrine of Strength.
+There were plans for a fight with him at some point, though; a map representing the Shrine exists alongside the other rematch maps.
+No sprites (and, presumably, objects) are loaded with it.

 On the topic of the final gauntlet, duplicates of the Shrines' exterior entrances are loaded with the arenas, but are never visited or seen.
 Other than some very minor cycling palette tweaks, they are identical to their used counterparts.
-Perhaps the shark egg/claw thing that turns into Gannon would've entered them before the rematches?
+Perhaps the shark egg-shaped pod that turns into Gannon would've entered them before the rematches began?

 Inaccessible Areas

-The collision/metadata maps of Zelda's Adventure are quite sloppy, containing a number of editing mistakes and terrain revisions (read: blocking the player from exploring too much with invisible walls).
-A few maps, however, have entire areas that Zelda can never access due to either invisible walls or the map's layout.
+The collision/metadata maps of Zelda's Adventure are quite sloppy, containing a number of editing mistakes and terrain revisions (as in, stopping the player from exploring tiny nooks by blocking them with invisible walls).
+A few maps have entire areas that Zelda can never access due to either invisible walls or the map's layout.
 All of these areas can be visited by using the XYZNOGO name cheat mentioned above.

 (The map metadata uses various colors for different functions.
 In a nutshell, red areas are solid walls and green areas display over sprites.)

-The well behind Great Wimbich has proper collision and priority data.
-The layout of the local area prevents Zelda from interacting with it, and there isn't a bridge across the river like what is seen elsewhere in the Forest of Torian.
+The river bank behind Great Wimbich's stores has proper collision and priority data.
+The layout of the town and the Forest of Torian prevent Zelda from interacting with it, and there isn't a bridge across the river like what is seen elsewhere in the forest.

-An outer passageway was planned for the Barachno Marsh which would've taken Zelda east towards the Vendoss merchant, but was eventually walled off in several spots.
+An outer passageway was planned for the Forest of Albon which would've taken Zelda east towards the Barachno Marsh merchant, but was eventually walled off in several spots.
 Even if it wasn't, the path was only worked on up to the third screen, and Zelda will end up trapping herself in some wall collision if she tries to go east.

 This empty chamber in the Shrine of Water has a peninsula in the middle, which Zelda cannot walk on due to another invisible wall.
 Interestingly, the southeastern wall has collision even though Zelda cannot walk on the Shrine's water currents.
 This suggests the room was planned to have enemies at one point, as similar walls are used later in the Shrine to prevent water-bound foes from clipping through terrain.